brouznouf/fivem-mysql-async/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or log files to help explain your problem.

 **Software:**
- - OS: [e.g. Ubuntu 8.10]
+ - OS: [e.g. Windows 10]
- - Version of the Resource
+ - Version of the resource [e.g. 22]
- - MySQL, MariaDB
+ - Database Version [e.g. MariaDB 10.4 or MySQL 8.0]

 **Additional context**
 Add any other context about the problem here.